apache/dolphinscheduler/docs/docs/en/guide/task/mlflow.md

 - MLflow Models
   - MLFLOW: Use `MLflow models serve` to deploy a model service
   - Docker: Run the container after packaging the docker image
-  - Docker Compose: Use docker compose to run the container, it will replace the docker run above

 ## Create Task